edeandrea/xjc-generation-gradle-plugin/README.md

       schemaDir = null  // A String or File reference that is relative to schemaRootDir containing a folder to generate sources from.
 This folder is searched recursively and all files found are used.
 Only this or schemaFile can be used, not both.
 Available since version 1.1. sourceSet = null  // The name of the source set for this schema.
 If null or empty, the default source set will be used taskName = null  // Optionally define a task name to be used for the generation of this schema.
-If null or empty a default one will be created
+If null or empty a default one will be created additionalXjcOptions = [:]  // A Map containing additional options to pass to xjc for this schema.
+Any options here will override anything in defaultAdditionalXjcOptions.
+If the option doesn't have a value, then use the empty string as a value.
+Available since version 1.2. additionalXjcCommandLineArgs = [:]  // A Map containing additional command line args to pass to xjc for this schema.
+Any options here will override anything in defaultAdditionalXjcCommandLineArgs.
+If the option doesn't have a value, then use the empty string as a value.
+Available since version 1.2.
     }
   }
 }